terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway.md

         sudo npm install -g --unsafe-perm  node-red

     At this point, Node-RED is installed and ready to run.
 However, we want to run Node-RED as a system service so that it starts on boot and restarts automatically after encountering issues.

-3. Create a user to run the Node-RED service.

-        sudo adduser node-red
-      When prompted, provide a password (the same password as the default debian user suffices) and then just hit enter for all the user info.

-4. Run commands as the node-red user.

-        su node-red

 5. Install BBB-specific Node-RED libraries.
 (GPIO pin access, etc.)